open5gs/open5gs/docs/_docs/guide/02-building-open5gs-from-sources.md

 ---

 Modify [install/etc/open5gs/mme.yaml](https://github.com/{{ site.github_username }}/open5gs/blob/master/configs/open5gs/mme.yaml.in) to set the S1AP/GTP-C IP address, PLMN ID, and TAC.

+In the below example we

+- use MCC-MNC of 901-70, as this is the home network of the default IMSIs of the sysmoUSIM-SJS1 cards.
+- use 192.168.0.100 for the S1AP +GTP-U connection of MME/SGW to the eNB

 ```diff
 diff -u /etc/open5gs/mme.yaml.old /etc/open5gs/mme.yaml